Universal Orlando Discounts and Deals

 There is an AMC 20-plex movie theater in CityWalk.

 - Meal & Movie Deal – Includes dinner at a CityWalk restaurant (from a limited menu) plus a movie at AMC Universal Cineplex 20 for $21.95 per person.
-Buy your Meal & Movie Deal tickets at the CityWalk Guest Services Ticket Window.
+Buy your Meal & Movie Deal tickets online or at the CityWalk Guest Services Ticket Window.

 Experience the new face of today’s entertainment at Universal Orlando Resort with Blue Man Group.
 Their unique form of entertainment that combines music, comedy and multimedia theatrics to create a blissful party atmosphere that people of all ages agree is a totally outrageous experience.